pydanny/daniel.feldroy.com/posts/2023-11-three-years-at-kraken-tech.md

 It is never easy to transition between roles but this time was particularly hard.
 The US Kraken Tech team is a group of talented, diverse, and passionate people.
 I'm so honored I had the chance to work with them.
 I'm constantly amazed by what they have accomplished and what they continue to do.

 In my new role I'm on the "Developer Foundations" team, exploring ways to improve the coding experience at the company.
 I've enjoyed writing code full-time again, there's a clarity of purpose that's been fun to embrace.
-Mostly that's been working in Python with a bit of Django, with short detours into Rust and Golang.
+Mostly I'm coding in Python with a bit of Django, with short detours into HCL, Rust, and Golang.

 One more thing: For the moment I still have the old management-sounding title, but expect to get something more accurate in the next few months.

 # I blogged more

-Due to that I'm coding full-time again, I more than doubled the number of posts I wrote in 2022.
+As I'm coding full-time again, in 2023 I wrote more than double the number of posts I wrote in 2022.

 # I worked in the London, UK Office